Influenced by important representatives of physical theater (Meyerhold,

 Artaud, Grotowski, Barba, Le Coq) I conceive a theater that will develop a

-global, boundless, artistic language - just as music, painting or dance.
+global, boundless artistic expression - just like music, painting or dance.

 I am striving for a new - not necessarily verbal - stage language, which